pavelc4/docker_database/README.md

     ```

 2.  **Configure Environment Variables:**
     Each database directory contains a `.env.example` file.
-Before starting the service, you must create your own `.env` file.
+Before starting the service, you must create your own `.env` file from the example.
     ```bash
     # Copy the example file
     cp .env.example .env
     ```
-    Now, you can edit the `.env` file to change passwords, ports, or database names as needed.
+    You can now edit the `.env` file to change passwords, ports, or database names.

 3.  **Start the Database Service:**
     Run the following command to start the container in the background.